The Women's Leadership Initiative is governed by a Steering Committee comprising representatives from the Pacific and Australia, including:

 Ms Tokam is an Australia Awards alumna, having completed a Master’s of Applied Anthropology and Participatory Development at the Australian National University.

 Jean Martin is the Gender Advisor at Oil Search Foundation PNG, after holding the position of Head of Expansion Programs.
 Ms Martin is an active member of the Business Coalition for Women Addressing Violence Working Group and the NCD Family and Sexual Violence Action Committee in Papua New Guinea.
 She is passionate about investing in programs that genuinely respond to the needs of women and girls in Papua New Guinea – in particular, innovative community-driven programs.

 Amanda McIntyre is currently a partner with PricewaterhouseCoopers, skilled in diversity policy, risk management, government operations, strategic planning, business process improvement and stakeholder management.

 As Head of the Office for Women, Department of the Prime Minister and Cabinet, Ms McIntyre led on the advancement of gender equality, with a focus on strengthening women’s economic security.
 This included strengthening women’s workforce participation, supporting more women into leadership positions, and ensuring that women and their children are safe from violence.
 Ms McIntyre has also worked as Chief Financial Officer with the Commonwealth Government of Australia.

-Pamela Toliman is a senior scientist at the Papua New Guinea Institute of Medical Research, and part of the Institute’s COVID-19 scientific response team.
-Pamela has a Master of Medical Science and recently submitted her doctoral thesis through the Kirby Institute, University of New South Wales, where she evaluated novel cervical cancer screening algorithms in PNG.
+Dr Pamela Toliman is a senior scientist at the Papua New Guinea Institute of Medical Research, and part of the Institute’s COVID-19 scientific response team.
+Pamela has a Master of Medical Science and a PhD from the Kirby Institute, University of New South Wales, through which she evaluated novel cervical cancer screening algorithms in PNG.